 Historical orders matter for three reasons: customer account pages (“my previous orders”), refund records, and accounting continuity.
 WooCommerce does not import orders out of the box, so you will need a dedicated order importer plus the Shopify order CSV.

-What We’ve Seen: The three most common Shopify to WooCommerce migration failures we see all trace to the same root cause: rushing past the customer and order linkage step.
-The pattern is consistent.
-First, broken variants.
-Shopify variant axes get mapped to WooCommerce attributes without normalizing the names, so “Small” and “S” end up as two different attribute values and create ghost variants.
-Second, lost customer passwords.
-Shopify does not export password hashes, so every customer needs a reset email.
-Forget to send that email and you will see a support ticket spike the day after cutover.
-Third, missing reviews.
-Shopify review-app data lives inside the app, not on the product, so skipping the review-app export means losing years of social proof.
-Run the fix for all three before DNS cutover, not after.
-Each one is a 20-minute fix at the right stage and a multi-week recovery if you discover it in production.
+What We’ve Seen: The three most common Shopify to WooCommerce migration failures trace back to the same root cause, which is rushing the data preparation.
+First, broken variants: Shopify variant axes get mapped without normalizing the names, so “Small” and “S” become two attribute values and create ghost variations.
+Second, lost customer passwords: Shopify does not export password hashes, so every customer needs a reset email, and forgetting it means a support spike the day after cutover.
+Third, missing reviews: review-app data lives inside the app rather than on the product, so skipping that export loses years of social proof.
+Each one is a short fix at the right stage and a long recovery in production.

 Step 6: Reviews, images, and metadata

-Reviews import via your WooCommerce review plugin.
-Most WooCommerce review plugins accept CSVs from Judge.me, Loox, and Yotpo directly.
-Match reviews to products by SKU rather than by product name, because SKUs are stable across platforms while product names often get edited during rebuilds.
+Reviews import via your WooCommerce review plugin, and most accept CSVs from Judge.me, Loox, and Yotpo directly.
+Match reviews to products by SKU rather than product name, because SKUs stay stable across platforms while names often get edited during a rebuild.

-Images: by this point Product Importer Deluxe has already downloaded product images.
-Double-check featured images and gallery images on a random sample of 20 products.
-Any that failed to download will show a broken thumbnail on the product edit screen.
+Images: your product import should already have pulled them in.
+Double-check featured and gallery images on a random sample of 20 products, since any that failed to download show a broken thumbnail on the product edit screen.

 Metadata: SEO titles, meta descriptions, and product-level schema.
-If you exported Shopify metafields, map them to WooCommerce product attributes or custom fields.
-AIOSEO handles product-level schema automatically once products are in.
+If you exported Shopify metafields, map them to WooCommerce product attributes or custom fields, which the importer handles through meta: prefixed columns.

 Step 7: URL redirects and SEO preservation